Key Points for Choosing a Heat-Tolerant Dog Breed:

 10. Australian Cattle Dog

-The Australian Cattle Dog, also known as the Blue Heeler or Red Heeler, is a robust and hardworking breed that was developed in the hot, rugged outback of Australia.
+The Australian Cattle Dog, also known as the Blue Heeler or Red Heeler, is a robust and hardworking breed developed in Australia’s hot, rugged outback.
 These dogs are known for their endurance, intelligence, and loyalty.
 They have a short, weather-resistant coat and are naturally energetic, making them ideal for active owners in warm climates.

 Why They’re Great for Warm Climates: